LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch4_self_hosted_runners/04_08_solution_deploy_a_self_hosted_runner/README.md

 Complete the following steps to solve this challenge:

 1. Use the exercise files to deploy resources that model the needs of the DevOps team.

-This includes:
+    **NOTE: If you are following along with the course and have deployed the resources described in [04_04 Deploy an EC2 Server in AWS](../04_04_deploy_an_ec2_server_in_aws/README.md), then you can skip this step.
+Those resources can be reused for this challenge.**

     ![AWS Resources](./images/cfn-designer.png)

+    The resources include:

     1. A parameter store location that contains the path to a data file
     1. An IAM policy and role that allow an EC2 instance to read the parameter